farazAV/AppVirality-Android-SDK-2.0/README.md

 Integrating Appvirality into your App
 -------------------------------------

-<H3>Introduction:</H3>
-AppVirality is a Plug and Play Growth Hacking Toolkit for Mobile Apps.

-It helps app developers to identify and implement the right growth hack, within seconds & without any coding.
-We provide easy to integrate SDK's for various platforms that include Android & [iOS](https://github.com/appvirality/AppVirality-iOS-SDK).

-AppVirality Android SDK supports from Android (API level 8) and higher.

 Throughout the document, invitation sender will be called as "Referrer" and receiver will be called as "Friend".

 <H4>STEP 1 - Getting Started:</H4>